systemslab/popper-paper/paper/paper.md

 Reproducing systems experiments is sometimes challenging due to their sensitivity to the underlying hardware and low-level software stack (firmware and OS).
-In this use case we exemplify how an experiment that is potentially sensible to a customized version of the OS can be "Popperized", e.g. because it needs particular features of a custom kernel or specific drivers.
+In this use case we exemplify how an experiment that is potentially sensitive to a customized version of the OS can be "Popperized", e.g. because it needs particular features of a custom kernel or specific drivers.